 Some of the leading figures in character education have written at length about the connections between their view of a good education and the need for a particular approach to sex and relationships education regarding “managing the moral environment” (Lickona 2004).

 Beyond the examples given above, there is generally a highly contested situation with some arguing that no action is needed in HE (Carr, 2017).
-There are allegations of untrammelled neo-liberalism.
 Legislation has according to some been counter-productive.
-Character education is contested (Davies, Gorard and McGuinn 2005; Kristjánsson 2013) with concerns about its highly individualised nature and its support for the status quo in the targeting of pre-determined and concretely expressed goals.
+Character education which is associated with teaching and learning about the limits to acceptable thought and action is contested (Davies, Gorard and McGuinn 2005; Kristjánsson 2013).There are perceptions relevant to toleration that character education’s highly individualised nature and its support for the status quo in the targeting of pre-determined and concretely expressed goals.

-An attempt to find a way through this morass has recently been made (Equality and Human Rights Commission, 2019).
+An attempt to find a way through these debates has recently been made (Equality and Human Rights Commission, 2019).
 We feel that this approach is likely to be unsuccessful.
 Recently issued guidelines for HE develop an approach which is useful insofar as the legal position is described, broad guidelines offered, and examples of unacceptable behaviour and possible responses are given.
 The deep seated problems of which terrorism related activities and lad culture are examples require more fundamental consideration.
 We propose that toleration is the key concept involved in the development of that thinking and action and develop our argument through a reliance on the work of some of the key philosophers of education working in this field (Waghid and Davids, 2017).
 We suggest that there are four areas regarding toleration that require consideration.
 We then develop an initial outline of what we would regard as appropriate educational action.

 Characterizations of toleration